-For travelers wanting to avoid FOMO on their next Euro trip, we know it can feel overwhelming trying to choose from the continent’s many places to visit.
+For travellers wanting to avoid FOMO on their next Euro trip, we know it can feel overwhelming trying to choose from the continent’s many places to visit.
 That’s why we’re here to take a little holiday planning stress off your shoulders.
 We’ve handpicked the most unique and fulfilling things to see and do in Europe all year round.
-So get ready for a trip filled with adventure and awe by experiencing one or more of the following 10 European attractions:
+So get ready for a trip filled with adventure and awe by experiencing one or more of the following 9 European attractions:

 - Exit Festival – Novi Sad, Serbia